MiguelGCanton/chat/README.md

 ### Guides

-the sistem has the next endpoints:

-to see the documentation, check socialNetwork.raml
+check socialNetwork.raml to see the api documentation

 ## Request examples